intentkit/IntentKit/README.md

 Installation
 ------------
-MWOpenInKit is easy to install using [CocoaPods](http://cocoapods.org).
+MWOpenInKit is easiest to install using [CocoaPods](http://cocoapods.org).
 Just add the following to your Podfile.

     pod "MWOpenInKit"

 After running `pod install`, you should be able to `#import <MWOpenInKit/MWOpenInKit.h>` inside your application code and go to town.

-It's not currently possible to install MWOpenInKit without CocoaPods.

 **IMPORTANT**